Matilde Rodríguez Cabo: The Fight or the Rights of Women

 Outside of her psychiatric practice, Matilde Rodríguez Cabo was highly politically and socially active, particularly in regards to the fight for the rights of women in Mexico.
 Under the presidency of General Lazaro Cardenas, a wave of feminism was mobilized and on August 28, 1935, Matilde Rodríguez Cabo joined women of the Mexican Communist Party and the National Revolutionary Party in creating a united congress for women's rights in Mexico in the Single Front for the Defense of Women's Rights (FUPDM).

 Matilde tackled a wide range of social issues in regards to women and their rights.
 A major criticism she had were with laws she believed did not defend the rights of single mothers and children born out of wedlock, and stated that a restructure in the interactions and treatment of these individuals, who often were required a paternity investigation, was needed, especially among class differences.
 Matilde pushed for awareness of mothers and children in Mexico at this time that often faced major health issues that were left unaddressed.

 Matilde Rodríguez Cabo also led the way in Mexico's legalization of abortion.
-From 1920-1940, abortion legalization was a major point of discussion within the country, and Matilde expressed the eugenic notion that abortion could be used as racial advancement, with mothers being given the ability to choose their genetic legacy and the decrease the number of births from women with mentally unstable or insane backgrounds.
+From 1920 to 1940, abortion legalization was a major point of discussion within the country, and Matilde expressed the eugenic notion that abortion could be used as racial advancement, with mothers being given the ability to choose their genetic legacy and the decrease the number of births from women with mentally unstable or insane backgrounds.
 For these reasons, Matilde pushed for the label of infanticide to be removed from abortion.
 In 1937, with other feminist Marxists of the time such as Esther Chapa, Ofelia Domínguez Navarro, and Esperanza Balmaceda, Matilde presented a proposal to the Socialist Front of Lawyers to withdraw abortion as a criminal offense and to move forward in granting women full civil and political rights.

 Matilde also place a high level of importance on the professional, social, and political roles of women in the country of Mexico.
 She had close ties with many well-known individuals in not only medicine, but also those in politics, law, and literature.
 Her opinions on these issues would later lead to the writings that contributed to her published works: “La mujer y la Revolución” and “El problema sexual de las menores mujeres y su repercusión en la delincuencia juvenil femenina”.